 Tips and Advice to help you cut carbon and energy costs

 The average family of 4 creates 10 tonnes of CO2 emissions each year

-- Hang out the washing to dry rather than tumble drying it
+1. Hang out the washing instead of tumble drying

-The following is a list of items that may take an initial investment, but should pay for themselves over the course of 1-4 years through savings on your energy bills.
+The following is a list of items that may take an initial investment, but should pay for themselves through savings on your energy bills.

 - Install thermostatic valves on your radiators

-- Replace your old fridge / freezer (if it is over 15 years old), with a new one with energy efficiency rating of "A"
+- Replace your old refrigerator / freezer (if it is over 15 years old), with a new one with energy efficiency rating of "A++"

 - Replace your old boiler with a new energy efficient condensing boiler

 Travel less and travel more carbon footprint friendly

 - Car share to work or for the kids school run